Showing Up in Douglas, AZ

 Safety First

-The Geronimo Trail is an open road—expect vehicle traffic throughout the day.
+The Geronimo Trail is an open road.
+Expect vehicle traffic throughout the day.
 All riders must stay to the right and remain alert at all times.
 Signage will be posted along the course as a reminder, but your awareness is your responsibility.
 Arizona bicycle laws are in full effect during the event, and compliance is non-negotiable.
-The use of a flashing red tail light is strongly encouraged—it’s a small detail that can make a big difference.
+The use of a flashing red tail light is strongly encouraged.
+It’s a small detail that can make a big difference.

 There will be no event-supplied on-course mechanical support, and aid stations will have only limited gear.
 Carry your own tools, spares, and supplies.
 Accepting help from fellow riders is allowed—and encouraged.
 Just don’t rely on it.
 This is a self-reliant event, and preparation is key.